bigjulien/raspi-weather/README.md

 ...assuming you want to take measurements every 30 minutes, and cloned into `/home/pi`.

-Connect your BME280 sensor to the Pi, copy Adafruit_BME280.py in sensors and set the correct BME280 default address.
+Connect your BME280 sensor to the Pi, port 1 address 76 (on rpi 3 it's top left i2c port of GPIO)

 You can test both scripts by running `sudo sensor_scripts/current.py` and `sudo sensor_scripts/logger.py`.
 The latter will create the sqlite database file in the project root and log the first measurement.